Policies

 Procurement procedures for vendors

-Procedures should require vendors to provide a Voluntary Product Accessibility Template (VPAT) with a reliable validation of that VPAT through manual assessment.
+Procedures should require vendors to provide a Voluntary Product Accessibility Template (VPAT) with a reliable validation through manual assessment (not just automated tools).

 All vendors are briefed on requirements

-Beyond including contractual accessibility requirements that align with your own policies, vendors need to be specifically informed accessibility is a requirement and that a VPAT a validation plan is required for consideration.
+Beyond including contractual accessibility requirements aligned with your own policies, vendors need to be specifically informed accessibility is a requirement and a VPAT validation plan is required for consideration.

 Voluntary Product Accessibility Template (VPAT) provided

-The VPAT is a voluntary document to be completed by the vendor that details the accessibility compliance or lack thereof.
+The VPAT is a voluntary document to be completed by the vendor detailing the accessibility compliance (or lack thereof).

-• A VPAT is not proof that a product is accessible, in fact it can document that a product is not accessible.
+• A VPAT is not proof a product is accessible, in fact it can document a product is not accessible.

 • A VPAT by itself is not the same as an full accessibility assessment